-- A. No structure shall be built on a slope of greater than 30%.
-Structures may be built on slopes of greater than 20%; however a site may have limited development due to the need for larger sites and difficulty in providing road to develop steeper slopes.
-Slopes less then 20% slope shall be allowed to develop more densely than greater slopes.
-Each development is to be reviewed for its slope characteristic to determine parcel size and developability.
-It is necessary to review each site on its own merit due to the many variables to be looked at, i.e. slope, wet land, green space, road access, size of development, proximity to developed areas and other similar type factors. - B. Encourage development in the valleys and ridge tops.
-Discourage development on steeper hillsides.
-Slope and other environmental concerns, road access, parcel size and location have greater affect on future development than zoning.
-Much of Shelby is currently zoned Exclusive Agricultural and General Agricultural and these zonings discourage and restrict development as much of the land in these zoning districts is developable.
-Except in the more protected areas, as outlined in this plan.
-Areas zoned Exclusive Agricultural and General Agricultural should be rezoned to Residential to allow for more development options. - C. Areas adjacent to developed areas and able to be serviced by a municipal sanitary sewer or similar type system shall be allowed to be developed up to four (4) homes per acre, to complement existing or proposed adjacent development. - D. Areas with Sanitary Sewer shall be allowed to develop up to four (4) homes per acre. - E. Areas without Sanitary Sewer are allowed to develop up to two (2) homes per acre, unless designated in the area polices as a more protected area or a conservation subdivision. - F. Developments of higher density, condo projects or other types of community development may be allowed to be developed and will be reviewed on a case by case basis, based on the suitability of the area.
+- 1. No structure shall be built on a slope of greater than 30%.
+Slopes of greater than 20% to have limited development due to the need for larger sites and difficulty in providing road to develop steeper slopes.
+Slopes less than 20% slope shall be allowed to develop more densely than greater slopes.
+Each development is to be reviewed for its slope characteristic to determined parcel size and developability necessary to review each site on its own merit due to the many variables to be looked at, i.e. slope, wet land, green space needed etc. - 2.
+Areas adjacent to developed areas and able to be serviced by a municipal sanitary sewer shall be allowed to be developed as "Single Family 1" to "Residential A" up to four (4) homes per acre, to complement existing or proposed adjacent development. - 3.
+Areas of green space to be left intact this will be accomplished by leaving steep slopes and wet land undeveloped.
+These areas already protected by existing regulations. - 4.
+Areas with Sanitary Sewer shall be allowed to develop as Residential A, up to four (4) homes per acre. - 5.
+Areas without Sanitary Sewer are allowed to develop as Residential A, up to two (2) homes per acre, unless designated in the area polices as a more protected area or a conservation subdivision. - 6.
+Emphasis on development in the valleys and ridge tops.
+Less development on steeper hillsides